thedch/usf-deeplearning/README.md

-# usf-deeplearning
+# Deep Learning Fellowship
+## The Data Institute | University of San Francisco

-Notes, code, etc from Spring 2018 USF Deep Learning Fellowship
+This repository is a catch-all for lecture notes, documentation, code, and other content created during my Spring 2018 Deep Learning Fellowship.